YoBii/LethalMoonUnlocks/README.md

 Tags are shown in TerminalFormatter moons node.
 Thanks @mrov!

 #### LethalQuantities
-Advanced config option to prefer LQ risk levels in the moon catalogue.
+Advanced config option to prefer LQ risk levels in the moon catalog.

 #### Malfunctions
 Advanced config option to enable interpreting Malfunctions' Navigation malfunction as routing to a moon.